Hours: Mon-Fri, 9am-5pm

 Undergraduate students and graduate students from other universities are not eligible for appointment services.
-UCLA undergraduate students should use Student Writing Center, the Writing Success Program (Student Retention Center), the Scholarship Resource Center, and the Career Center for their writing support needs.
+UCLA undergraduate students should use the Undergraduate Writing Center, the Writing Success Program (Student Retention Center), the Scholarship Resource Center, and the Career Center for their writing support needs.

-*Graduate students may make a second appointment within a single Monday to Friday period, but certain restrictions apply:
+Graduate students may make a second appointment within a single Monday to Friday period, but only after completing the first appointment.

-If you fail to show up for an appointment or provide 24 hours notice of cancellation (either by phone or by email), you will have to wait two weeks before scheduling another appointment and any appointments currently reserved will be canceled.
-To be clear, if someone under the two week penalty attempts to schedule any appointment during the two week ban, any and all appointments will be canceled.
+If you fail to show up for an appointment or do not cancel within Handshake by midnight the night before, you will have to wait two weeks before scheduling another appointment and any appointments currently reserved will be canceled.
+To be clear, if someone under the two week penalty attempts to schedule any appointment during the two week ban, the GWC appointment will be canceled.
 Two weeks must pass before a new appointment can be made.
-(For example, if you miss an appointment on October 1st, you must actually wait until October 14th before scheduling any new appointment.
-Any appointment found in the system before October 14th, would be canceled.)
+(For example, if you miss an appointment on October 1st, you must wait until October 14th before scheduling any new appointment.
+Any appointment found in the system before October 14th would be canceled.)

-If you need to notify us of a cancellation over the weekend, you must notify us by email 24 hours in advance (we will go by the time stamp of the email).
-There are no exceptions to this policy unless the writing consultee can provide documentation (e.g., a doctor's note for sickness) within 48 hours.
+There are no exceptions to this policy unless the writing consultee can provide documentation (e.g., a doctor's note for sickness).

 If you have several late cancellations/no shows in a single academic year, you may receive a longer suspension (1-2 quarters) from using GWC appointments at the discretion of the GWC director.